ubccr/hpc-toolset-tutorial/coldfront/README.md

 ## Login to Open XDMoD website
-- Login to Open XDMoD as `cgray (test123)`  https://localhost:4443/
+- Login to Open XDMoD https://localhost:4443/
-- Change date to include today
+ -- Under the section "Sign in with tutorial:"  Click on "Login Here" and enter `cgray:test123`
 - There is currently no data in XDMoD

 ![XDMoD no data](../docs/xdmod_empty.PNG)